tbhal/CTFs/rev/cyberpsychosis/Cyberpsychosis.md

 ![function and methods](updated_functions_and_hide_method.png)
 - The rootkit actually hooks the original function by replacing them with the `hacked_syscallName`.

 - Navigating to the `hacked_kill` function.
-We can see that ther are multiple if else blocks and at the end of these blocks we are calling the `orig_kill` function.
+We can see that there are multiple if else blocks and at the end of these blocks we are calling the `orig_kill` function.\
 ![hacked kill part 1](hacked_kill_part1.png)
 ![hacked kill part 2](hacked_kill_part2.png)